cap-js-community/feature-toggle-library/docs/usage/index.md

   singleton: { changeFeatureValue },
 } = require("@cap-js-community/feature-toggle-library");

-async function changeIt(newValue) {
+// optionally pass in a scopeMap, which describes the least specific scope where the change should happen async function changeIt(newValue, scopeMap) {
-  const validationErrors = await changeFeatureValue("/srv/util/logger/logLevel", newValue);
+  const validationErrors = await changeFeatureValue("/srv/util/logger/logLevel", newValue, scopeMap);
   if (Array.isArray(validationErrors) && validationErrors.length > 0) {
     for (const { errorMessage, errorMessageValues } of validationErrors) {
       // show errors to the user, the change did not happen